-This article is part of a series called Classified, in which we spotlight some of the more powerful lessons faculty are teaching in Haas classrooms.
+This article is part of a series spotlighting some of the more powerful lessons faculty are teaching in Haas classrooms.

 It’s an October afternoon in Lecturer Krystal Thomas’s Product Branding & Entertainment class, and the pitch sessions are heating up.
 The undergraduate students have just three minutes to sell their marketing campaigns.